PaayasAkotkar/PaayasAkotkar/README.md

             2020:
                  so many chess game so many ♟️

+       2021 of june:
+     started coding with java merely      endup up in a month 😅

+        2021:
+       started vibing with c#

+      2021:
+       lost interest in coding and started improving my hobby drawing

+       2021 of April:
+         installed unreal engine on Intel 4200 hd 💀

+       2022 of nov:
+       finally got the laptop

             2022 of OCT:
                         started coding with C++ 🧮

             2021-23:
                     Notes of anatomy that turned into book [I'll be releasing this soon] 🎨

             2023:
                   got into web 🌐

+           2023:
+               coded  5% compiler writing with frotran I used intel provided fortran sutff

+2023 of jan:
+         coded a projectile shooting game in unreal engine

             2024:
                  went through surgery 😢

+            2025 august:
+                   started coding back

             2025 30 Nov:
                          launched NYG on github 😄